 Select an action and click OK.

-Disable Website: If traffic reaches the configured threshold, the site is disabled and its status changes to suspended.
-As a result, acceleration, security, and computing services become unavailable.
+Disable Website: If traffic reaches the threshold, the site is disabled and its status changes to suspended.
+Acceleration, security, and computing services become unavailable.
 This action affects your online business and must be used with caution.
-To ensure your site run as expected, set a higher threshold than your planned usage.
+Set a higher threshold than your planned usage.

-Delete DNS Records: If traffic reaches the configured threshold, this action deletes a specific subdomain record.
-Choose this option if you want to avoid taking the site offline.
+Delete DNS Records: If traffic reaches the threshold, this action deletes a specific subdomain record.
+Choose this option to avoid taking the site offline.

 Enable real-time log delivery

 Real-time log delivery sends access logs from ESA points of presence (POPs) to your analysis system.
-This feature helps you identify unusual activities, such as hotlinking, traffic bursts, and unauthorized access.
-You can pinpoint the source of fraudulent traffic, such as high-frequency IP addresses or empty Referers, and then use blocking or rate-limiting rules to stop attacks promptly.
-This can significantly reduce bandwidth usage and security risks.
-We recommend enabling the real-time log feature.
-The following table describes the scope of requests recorded by log type:
+This helps you identify unusual activities such as hotlinking, traffic bursts, and unauthorized access.
+You can pinpoint the source of fraudulent traffic, such as high-frequency IP addresses or empty Referers, and then apply blocking or rate-limiting rules to stop attacks.
+Enable the real-time log feature.
+The following table describes the scope of requests recorded by each log type:

 Fraudulent activity scenarios

 Fraudulent traffic involves various types of malicious requests.
-The following table describes common malicious attack methods and their corresponding countermeasures:
+The following table describes common attack methods and their countermeasures:

 Troubleshooting

 ESA provides log collection and analysis features.
-You can use features such as Traffic Analysis and Standard Log to analyze data from periods of sudden traffic spikes.
-You can then select the appropriate mitigation policies based on the type of abnormality.
+Use Traffic Analysis and Standard Log to analyze data from periods of sudden traffic spikes.
+Then select appropriate mitigation policies based on the type of abnormality.

 Traffic analysis

 Traffic analysis data comes from access logs processed by ESA.
-These logs record every request that passes through an ESA point of presence (POP).
-These logs include information such as client IP address, request time, request type, and response status.
-By summarizing and analyzing these logs, ESA can provide accurate traffic statistics and analysis reports.
+These logs record every request that passes through an ESA point of presence (POP), including client IP address, request time, request type, and response status.
+By summarizing and analyzing these logs, ESA provides accurate traffic statistics and analysis reports.

 View and download reports